kaylynvaldezscott/leaflet-challenge/README.md

 - Included are popups that provide additional information about the earthquake when each marker is clicked.
 - Also included is a legend that will provide context to the markers in relation to the map data.

+To see JavaScript code for map, see file labeled 'logic.js'.
+To access visualization, visit file labeled 'index.html', and click Go Live in bottom right corner of Visual Studio Code.
+This will create a screen showing the earthquake map.